 Swerve TV (Golden Boy Library)

-Golden Boy Promotions just signed a multi-year deal with Swerve TV, a free ad-supported streaming platform.
+Golden Boy Promotions signed a multi-year deal with Swerve TV, a free ad-supported streaming platform.
 Golden Boy’s fight library — De La Hoya, Mayweather, Canelo, Pacquiao, Hopkins — airs weekly on Swerve Combat.
 The deal also includes live preliminary bouts for select Golden Boy tentpole events.
 Available on Roku, Fubo TV, Amazon Prime Video, Google TV, DirecTV, Sling, and others.
-Golden Boy’s live main events remain on DAZN — De La Hoya confirmed he’s finalizing a renewal — but the Swerve deal gives the library a free, always-on home.
+Golden Boy’s live main events remain on DAZN, but the Swerve deal gives the library a free, always-on home.

 UFC Fight Pass

 UFC Fight Pass ($10.99/month) carries some boxing content alongside its MMA programming — historical cards, select live events, and smaller promotion coverage.
-Zuffa Boxing’s launch may eventually bring more boxing content here, but the primary Zuffa home is Paramount+.
+Zuffa Boxing’s launch may eventually bring more boxing content here, but the primary Zuffa homes are Paramount+ in the U.S. and Sky Sports in the UK.

 The Cheat Sheet